Use case #0002

 Product matching: how Cross-Sell AI recommends the next best loan product

 A cross-sell recommendation that is wrong for the borrower is not just a missed sale — it is a relationship cost.
 A home loan borrower who receives a personal loan offer has been told, implicitly, that the institution does not know what kind of customer they are.
-A salaried borrower who receives an MSME working capital offer has been told the institution does not know how they earn.
+A salaried borrower who receives an SME / small business working capital offer has been told the institution does not know how they earn.
 The Cross-Sell Specialist AI recommends the next best product by matching the borrower's profile — income type, existing product, financial trajectory, and most recent signals — to the product that is most likely both to be approved and to genuinely serve the borrower's next financial need.

 The product matching framework: four inputs to one recommendation